radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 This schema definition can cause problems if clients issue searches for the Azure AD view using a filter of (surname=<last_name>) because RadiantOne automatically translates this into a filter of (sn=<last_name>) when it queries Azure AD.
 Since the attribute in Azure AD is “surname” and not “sn”, the expected entry is not returned.
 To avoid this, you can either configure a mapping in the virtual view to map surname to sn, or edit the RadiantOne FID schema and remove the surname mapping from the sn attribute.

->**Note – an alias of “streetaddress” is defined for the street attribute, and can run into the same issues.
-Either remove the alias from the RadiantOne FID schema, or remap properly in the virtual view using the same process outlined for the surname attribute below.**
+>[!note] An alias of “streetaddress” is defined for the street attribute, and can run into the same issues.
+Either remove the alias from the RadiantOne FID schema, or remap properly in the virtual view using the same process outlined for the surname attribute below.

 To configure a mapping for the surname attribute: